Exploring high-purity multi-parton scattering at hadron colliders

 where $\Lambda$ is the scale of the Landau pole in QCD, $M$ is the invariant mass of the Drell-Yan pair, $\beta_0 = (11 C_A - 2n_f)/(12\pi)$ and $C_F = 4/3$, $C_A=3$, while $n_f$ is the number of light quark flavours.
 With $n_f = 5$, this gives $\Lambda^{0.51} M^{0.49}$.
 In practice this simple scaling is accurate only for large values of $M$, and the result from a full NNLL resummation (green curve) can be read off as the intercept of the corresponding curve in Fig.~\ref{fig:avg-jet-pt}, i.e.\ $2.5\GeV$, which coincides well with the intercept of the simulations without MPI (blue curves).

 Next consider the red curves in Fig.~\ref{fig:avg-jet-pt}, those with MPI.
 For high $p_{tZ}$ values, the leading jet $p_t$ again tracks $p_{tZ}$.
 However for low $p_{tZ}$ values, the average leading jet $p_t$ saturates at a value of about $10\GeV$, which is significantly above the MPI-off result.
 The interpretation is that in events with MPI, for low $p_{tZ}$, the leading jet almost always comes from an MPI scatter, not from the hard scatter, and it has a characteristic scale of the order of $10\GeV$.
+This may be surprising if one thinks of MPI as genuinely non-perturbative, but less so if one considers that Pythia simulates MPI as semi-hard scatterings~\cite{Sjostrand:1987su,Sjostrand:2004pf}.
+(We found similar results with Herwig~7.2's \cite{Bellm:2019zci,Bewick:2019rbu} implementation of a comparable model~\cite{Bahr:2008dy,Bellm:2019icn}).

 Fig.~\ref{fig:avg-jet-pt} provides the foundation for the rest of this letter.
 Specifically, if we consider events with a stringent cut on $p_{tZ}$, we ensure the near total absence of hadronic radiation from the primary scatter (defined as that producing the $Z$).
 Existing experimental work confirms that the relative MPI contribution is enhanced by choosing a low $p_{tZ}$ cut, for example using $p_{tZ}< 5$ or $10\GeV$~\cite{CMS:2022vkb,CMS:2017ngy,Alioli:2016wqt,Bansal:2016iri,ATLAS:2014yqy}.
 From Fig.~\ref{fig:avg-jet-pt} we observe that if we choose a $p_{tZ}$ cut that corresponds to the onset of the low $p_{tZ}$ plateau of the MPI-off curves, i.e. $p_{tZ} < C_Z = 2\GeV$, we will obtain a near optimal selection for the study of MPI: if one takes $C_Z$ any higher, one increases contamination from hadronic activity due to the primary hard scatter; if one takes it any lower, there is no further advantage in terms of reducing primary hard-scatter contamination, but one loses cross section (and also reaches the limit of experimental lepton resolution).
 Our choice selects about $4{-}5\%$ of the Drell-Yan events that pass the muon cuts, i.e.\ a cross section after the $C_Z$ cut of about $40\pb$ at $\sqrt{s}=13.6\TeV$.
 For an LHC Run~3 luminosity of $300\fb^{-1}$, this would yield a sample of about 12 million events.